zhangmeng88/doris-zh-translation/en/docs/index.md

 ![dorisgraphicpicture](img/dorisgraphic.png)

-**DORIS** is a software developed to facilitate the identification of the underlying cause of death.
+**DORIS** is a multilingual software developed to facilitate the identification of the underlying cause of death.
 This tool examines the information provided on the death certificates and assists in automatically selecting the underlying cause of death following the mortality rules of the International Classification of Diseases (ICD) that have been fully digitalized.

 **DORIS's** analysis capabilities play a crucial role in extracting valuable insights from the vast amount of data contained in death certificates.
 It employs an advanced algorithm to process and interpret the information, enabling users to uncover patterns, trends, and underlying causes of death.
 This analysis is invaluable for public health surveillance, epidemiological studies, and policy decision-making, as it facilitates the identification of key health indicators, disease prevalence, and potential areas for intervention.